Hypoallergenic Large Dogs

 Doodles, or doodle dogs, are dogs that have one purebred poodle parent and one parent of another pure breed.
 For example, a poodle and a schnauzer make a schnoodle, while a poodle and a Saint Bernard make a Saint berdoodle.
 The first doodle dogs were bred in the 1980s, and today there are more than 40 different types.

 Doodle breeds are known for their soft, curly fur, which comes from their poodle heritage.
 These loveable dogs are also famous for their lovely disposition.
 Doodles make excellent family pets since they can adapt to a variety of situations, including city life, country life, outdoor adventures, and relaxing at home.

 Poodles tend to be affectionate, and charming, and their doodle relatives are no exception!
 Popular doodle breeds include the goldendoodle, the Labradoodle, and the Shih Poo (bred from a Shih Tzu and a poodle.)
 The larger the parent breeds of doodle dogs, the larger the puppies.
 Large doodles include the great Danoodle (poodle and Great Dane), the standard Bernedoodle (poodle and Bernese Mountain dog) and the Newfypoo (Newfoundland poodle and standard poodle.)

 These dogs are handsome, intelligent, and often found working as therapy animals in hospitals and care homes.
-They have a clever, curious and family-friendly personality that shines through regardless of size, colouring or home environment.
+They have a clever, curious and family-friendly personality that shines through regardless of size, coloring or home environment.